deutschebank/fluxnova-docs-manual/content/get-started/quick-start/_index.md

     name: "Quick Start (Java / JS)"
     identifier: "get-started-quick-start"
     parent: "get-started"
-    pre: "Learn how to model a BPMN 2.0 process using the Flowave Modeler, adding a Java or JavaScript Worker.
-Deploy it to the Flowave Platform."
+    pre: "Learn how to model a BPMN 2.0 process using the Fluxnova Modeler, adding a Java or JavaScript Worker.
+Deploy it to the Fluxnova Platform."

 ---

-This tutorial guides you through modeling and implementing your first workflow with the Flowave Platform.
+This tutorial guides you through modeling and implementing your first workflow with the Fluxnova Platform.
-In this guide, you'll choose between implementing executable processes in Java or JavaScript (NodeJS) using one of Flowave's ready-to-go task clients.
+In this guide, you'll choose between implementing executable processes in Java or JavaScript (NodeJS) using one of Fluxnova's ready-to-go task clients.

-{{< get-code repo="flowave-get-started-quickstart" >}}
+{{< get-code repo="fluxnova-get-started-quickstart" >}}

 You will be guided through the following six steps: